 After you’ve fought the good fight and still haven't received anything, you may have to accept that you’re never going to see that money.
 During this time you should report the enterprise or individual in question to the BBB to pay it forward to your fellow freelancers and solopreneurs.

 A Final Thought on Small-Business Debt Collection

-Small businesses are a major part of our country’s fiscal backbone, but 64 percent of these small businesses are adversely affected by late payments or non-payments, according to another Fundbox study.
+Small businesses are a major part of our country’s fiscal backbone, but 64 percent of these small businesses are adversely affected by overdue payments or non-payments, according to another Fundbox study.

-When small businesses go unpaid, there’s a huge impact on our economy.
+When small businesses go unpaid, there’s a significant impact on our economy.
 Small businesses use their revenue to buy equipment, hire new talent, pay for marketing and advertising, and increase inventory and salaries.

-That’s why it’s imperative that we honor the contracts that we create with small businesses or solopreneurs — to ensure that these businesses are able to grow, thrive, and continue to provide the goods and services we want.
+That’s why it’s imperative that we honor the contracts that we create with small businesses or solopreneurs — to ensure that these businesses can grow, thrive, and continue to provide the goods and services we want.
 And if your own business has been slighted, you’re well within your right to ensure you are paid fairly.